The double-slit diffraction experiment

 As Richard Feynman* famously stated:

-This principle represents a fundamental standard of scientific practice—especially when claims challenge established physical theory.
+This principle represents a fundamental standard of scientific practice and provides a general benchmark for evaluating how experimental results are reported and interpreted, particularly when claims challenge established physical theory.

 *Richard P. Feynman.
 The Character of Physical Law (Penguin Books Ltd, Middlesex, England, 1992, p.
 148).